gucki/swfobject-rails/README.md

-Rails 3.1 Integration for swfobject
+Rails 3.x Integration for swfobject
 ==

-This gem integrates [swfobject](http://code.google.com/p/swfobject/) with the Rails 3.1 asset pipeline.
+This gem integrates [swfobject](http://code.google.com/p/swfobject/) with the Rails 3.x asset pipeline.
+It has been tested with Rails 3.1 and 3.2.

 Install